 There aren’t standard dimensions for dog harnesses; a medium-sized dog harness from one company could be considered an extra-large at another.
 Before you can choose the right harness for your dog, you’ll need to take a few measurements:

 Neck: You’ll need to know your dog’s neck size for some types of harnesses.
 To get this number, simply wrap your tape measure around the THICKEST part of your dog’s neck.
+(You won't need this measurement for the Freedom No-Pull Harness if you go that route).

 HOW SHOULD A DOG HARNESS SHOULD FIT